Solution to the problem of time

 As expected, diffeomorphism invariance does not cause the problem of time.
-Rather, it is when proper distances are dynamical that a secondary constraint arises.
-The derivative appearing in the metric volume element $\dot t$ trivialized the secondary constraint.
-This hints at a strategy, used here as well as in references \cite{Brown:1994py,Husain:2011tk}, to evade the problem, namely the use of a Lagrange multiplier to constrain the metric volume form to be equal to a (twice) differentiated quantity.
-When the metric volume element is a total derivative, no metric variation of compact support can affect the spacetime volume, and so secondary constraints may be tempered.
+Only when the lapse function was a Lagrange multiplier did a secondary constraint arise.
+The derivative appearing in the lapse function $\dot t$ creates a natural physical foliation, defined by constant $t$ surfaces.
+This hints at a strategy, used here as well as in references \cite{Kuchar:1990vy, Brown:1994py, Giesel:2007wn, Husain:2011tk}, to evade the problem, namely the use of a Lagrange multiplier to constrain the lapse function to be a time derivative.
+When the foliation is no longer totally arbitrary, it can appear in the Wheeler--DeWitt equation and generate physical time evolution.

-\subsec{The correspondence principle} Quantum mechanics is more fundamental than classical mechanics in the sense that it contains classical mechanics as a limit, but the reverse is not true.
+Quantum mechanics is more fundamental than classical mechanics in the sense that it contains classical mechanics as a limit, but the reverse is not true.
 Each individual classical trajectory can be reproduced as an $\hbar \to 0$ limit of a minimum-uncertainty quantum state.
 For example, a classical non-relativistic point particle trajectory $q_{\rm cl}(t)$ with $t \in [t_{\rm i},t_{\rm f}]$ is in correspondence with the distribution limit of the wavefunction squared: \beq q_{\rm cl}(t) \quad \longleftrightarrow \quad \lim_{\hbar\to0}|\Psi_{\rm cl}(q,t)|^2 = \delta(q_{\rm cl}(t) - q) , \eeq where $\Psi_{\rm cl}$ is a wavepacket of minimum time-averaged position uncertainty.
 Because quantum mechanics is more fundamental, we should expect that some states (e.g., those with small quantum numbers) do not have classical interpretations, whereas all classical states should arise in the $\hbar \to 0$ limit of some quantum theory.

 The story becomes more complicated in the presence of gauge symmetries.
 At the classical level, gauge symmetries correspond to the appearance of arbitrary functions of time, i.e., the gauge choice \cite{Dirac:1967,Henneaux:1992ig}.
 In the language of Dirac's mechanics, first-class primary constraints always correspond to gauge symmetries.
-Passage to quantum mechanics then requires that the wavefunction be annihilated by the gauge generators, since a quantum gauge symmetry means that the physical Hilbert space is orthogonal to all gauge generators.
+Passage to quantum mechanics then requires that the wavefunction be annihilated by the gauge generators, because a quantum gauge symmetry means that the physical Hilbert space is orthogonal to all gauge generators.